The 2026 US Job Market: Top Hiring Platforms, Labor Laws & Resume Tips for American Job Seekers

 Exempt vs. Non-Exempt

-Misclassification is a huge issue.
-If you’re salaried but earning under $43,888/year (2026 threshold, up from $35,568 in 2024), you’re legally entitled to overtime pay.
+Misclassification is widespread.
+Earning under $43,888/year as a salaried employee (2026 threshold)?
+You’re legally entitled to overtime.
 Many companies still get this wrong.

 Anti-Discrimination Laws